- Family: Cyprinidae

 Siamese Algae Eater Fish Diet & Feeding

 As their name suggests, Siamese Algae Eaters feed on algae on the surfaces of their tanks.

 What do Siamese Algae Eater Fish eat in the wild?

 Siamese Algae Eaters are native to creeks and streams in Southeast Asia where they feed on algae, vegetation, and other plant matter the majority of the time.
-This fish is an omnivore though and will scavenge dead fish and insects if given the opportunity.
+This fish is an omnivore through and will scavenge dead fish and insects if given the opportunity.

 What foods are recommended for Siamese Algae Eater Fish?

-In an aquarium setting, Siamese Algae Eaters will eat most anything you put in the tank.
+In an aquarium setting, Siamese Algae Eaters will eat almost anything you put in the tank.
 This includes flake food, algae wafers, and live or frozen foods such as brine shrimp and blood worms.

 Siamese Algae Eater Fish Feeding habits

 Avoiding overfeeding your Siamese Algae Eater is important if you want their help controlling algae levels in your aquarium; these fish may stop eating algae in favor of the other food sources you provide.
 Do not feed your fish more than they can consume in 2 or 3 minutes, and if you see algae levels start to increase, feed less.
 Conversely, if you believe your algae eaters are not getting enough nutrients, consider a sinking pellet food that will easily find these bottom-dwellers.